Friday, October 12, 2018

 Homemade Applesauce

-Raise your hand if you are someone who formed unwaivering opinions about certain foods first experienced in our youth?
-Now raise you hand if your adult tastebuds doesn't want to accept your childhood ones could have possibly gotten it wrong.
+Raise your hand if you are someone who formed unwaivering opinions about certain foods you first experienced in your youth?
+Now raise your hand if your adult tastebuds don't want to accept that your childhood ones could have possibly gotten it wrong.
 Consider yourself an anomaly if you didn't raise your hand.
-Because there are many of us who even when cajoled into giving that 'sorry I don't like that food' another try we silently hold steadfast, emphatically protest, or begrudgingly take a teeny-tiny taste while simultaneously making a face.
+Because there are many of us, who even when cajoled into giving that 'sorry I don't like that food' another try, we silently hold steadfast, emphatically protested, or begrudgingly took a teeny-tiny taste while simultaneously making a face.
 More often than not those early opinions were based on canned/jarred, not well prepared, imitation, or inexpensive varieties of certain foods.
 For me, the list of those 'thanks but no thanks' foods were asparagus, salmon, and applesauce.
 Today, I love all three of these.
-When my taste buds experienced the 'fresh' versions of each of them, so did my opinions.
+When my taste buds experienced the 'fresh' versions of each of them, my opinions changed.
 This reversal of fortune was akin to tasting something for the first time.

 Since applesauce first made it's appearance in the mid-1700s, sauce prepared with apples dates back to medieval times in Europe.
 According to the Oxford English dictionary, credit for the first use of the word applesauce in print is given to Eliza Smith's Compleat Housewife, 9th edition, in 1769.
 Going back to the 1700s was the recommendation to serve 'some good applesauce' alongside roast pork.
 More than three centuries later, applesauce and pork continue to be thought of as a traditional pairing.

 Many of us grew up on jarred applesauce.
 And I don't mean jars of lovingly made homemade applesauce.
 I mean the off-the-shelf ones found at the grocery store.
-It's not bad applesauce, but it's not great.
+It's not bad applesauce, but it's usually not great either.

-The thing making my head spin were the recommended choices or mix of tart and sweet apples needed to create a richly flavored applesauce.
-Yet, in spite of the applesauce decisions needing to be made, I kept thinking was 'given the chance between eating something not too bad or great, which one would I want?'.
+The things making my head spin were the recommended choices or the mix of tart and sweet apples needed to create a richly flavored applesauce.
+Yet, in spite of the applesauce decisions needing to be made, I kept thinking 'given the chance between eating something not too bad or great, which one would I want?'.
 One of the many no-brainer questions I often ask myself.

 I stopped looking at applesauce recipes when the number of apple varieties and combinations reached a dozen.
 Twelve was the arbitrarily chosen number for the day.
 Some of the apple options included: Honey Crisp only; Granny Smith only; Granny Smith and Gala; Golden Delicious and Gala; Granny Smith and Golden Delicious; Honey Crisp and McIntosh; McIntosh and Gala; McIntosh and Golden Delicious; Gala, Honey Crisp and Golden Delicious; and, lastly Honey Crisp and Gala.
 Clearly, I was going to have to decide for myself which apples to use.

-My choice: Honey Crisp and Gala Apples.
-Three pounds of each of them.
-Apple cider, freshly squeezed lemon juice, light brown sugar, cinnamon, nutmeg, and ground cloves rounded out the list of ingredients.
-Note: Instead of Gala Apples could also use Cortland apples.
+My choice: Honey Crisp, Gala Apples and at least one Granny Smith for good measure.
+Three pounds of each of the Honey Crisp and Gala Apples.
+Apple cider, freshly squeezed lemon juice, light brown sugar, cinnamon, nutmeg, and ground cloves, and salt rounded out the list of ingredients.
+Note: Instead of Gala Apples you could also use Cortland apples.

 Some applesauce recipes recommended keeping the skin on for added flavor.
-I opted to peel the apples as I didn't want one having a 'pinkish' color to it.
+I opted to peel the apples as I didn't want my applesauce to have a 'pinkish' color to it.

 After letting the cooked apples cool for approximately 10 minutes, they were transferred in batches (four batches to be exact) to the food processor.
 When pureeing the apples, transfer only the apples to the food processor.
 So what happens to all of the remaining flavorful liquid?
 It's cooked over medium-high heat until thickened and reduced by almost half.
 This extra step helps not only to further intensify the applesauce's flavor but when it's mixed into the pureed apples it ensures your applesauce has a thick (versus) runny texture.
 Note: If you use an immersion blender to puree the apples drain the liquid into a medium sized saucepan.